Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 ### Child views

 Child views are embedded in their parent view and can be opened either inline or as a modal popup dialog.
-Normally, the mode for how the child view must be opened is passed to the view model using the `ViewParams.Mode.Param` [activation parameter](../common-ui/vm/view-models.md#activation) and the view just opens in the specified mode.
+Normally, the mode for how the child view must be opened is passed to the view model using the `ViewParams.Mode.Param` [activation parameter](../common-ui/vm/view-models.md#activation) and the view just open in the specified mode.

 #### Inline child views